-WHO MAY ATTEND: The Executive Development Course (EDC) is designed for department heads and their executive staff but is open to all personnel at the rank of lieutenant or above who have successfully completed the POST Management Course (requirements for the EDC are set forth in POST Regulation Section D-5).
+WHO MAY ATTEND: EDC is designed for department heads and their executive staff but is open to all sworn personnel at the rank of lieutenant or above who have successfully completed the POST Management Course (requirements for EDC are set forth in Commission Procedure Section D-5).

-WAIVER: The POST Executive Director may waive the Management Course prerequisite for a chief executive who has completed training comparable to a POST Management Course (refer to POST Regulation Section D-15 for information on the waiver process).
+WAIVER: The POST Executive Director may waive the Management Course prerequisite for a chief executive who has completed training comparable to a POST Management Course (refer to Commission Procedure Section D-15 for information on the waiver process).

 ATTENDANCE: Officers in middle management (typically third-level lieutenants and commanders) require department head authorization.
 Students will be expected to accept responsibility to complete reading and writing assignments between class sessions, commit to attend all class sessions, take part in all learning activities through active class participation, and agree to conduct themselves in accordance with EDC policies, procedures, and expectations.
 Students may miss no more than 10% of the program to complete the certificate requirement.

 TUITION: EDC is a Plan IV program covering travel, lodging and per diem.
 No tuition for POST reimbursable agencies.
 California State agencies and other non-POST reimbursable agencies are responsible for program tuition of $3,200.00.
 Check with your Training Manager to see if your agency is a POST reimbursable agency.